How to Find a Home Care Provider

 Consumer-directed care shouldn’t be overwhelming; it should be empowering.
 The purpose of provider options isn’t to overwhelm you with choice but to ensure you receive quality care.
 Finding the right provider is an important step toward getting care that meets your needs, respects your rights, and empowers you to enjoy life as you age.

+Now that you know how to find a care provider that best meets your needs, you may find yourself needing to transfer providers.
 Transferring your Home Care Package to a new provider is an important decision, but it doesn’t need to be a difficult process.
 If you find a provider who’s a better fit for your needs and follow the steps of the process, then changing to a new provider is a simple and straightforward process.